DerYeger/jan-mueller/content/en/blog/vue-masonry-wall.md

 It, too, drops any dependencies, achieving a bundle size decrease of up to 40%

 In addition, multiple issues have been fixed.
-Notably, padding is now considered while calculating the column count, and the removal of elements is now supported.
+Notably, spacing (`gap`) is now considered while calculating the column count, and the removal of elements is now supported.

 ## Installation